Differences In The HSP Brain, By Julie Bjelland, LMFT

 As a therapist, I have come to know that we make change in our lives when we are ready, that something inside of us clicks into a space that wants to commit to live better.
 I love working with HSPs who click into that space, want to practice the tools they are given, and then I witness their lives improving in SO many ways.
 It’s a really amazing experience because I’ve been through it too and know what it is like to live “untrained” and what it is like to live with a “trained” brain and the difference is really incredible.
 I wish for all HSPs to know that life can be wonderful when we learn how to care for our unique HSP brains.

 -Julie is a licensed psychotherapist in California, and author of the book, Brain Training for Highly Sensitive People, Techniques to Reduce Anxiety and Overwhelming Emotions.
 Having built a successful private practice, Julie continues to expand her reach by developing online brain training courses, consulting to other therapists, teaching workshops, and coaching HSPs globally.
 Her passion and expertise is in neuroscience and determining how to successfully train the brain so people can live their best lives.
-Julie specializes in working with anxiety and the highly sensitive person (HSP), couple's communication, self-esteem, and the LGBTQ community.
+Julie specializes in working with anxiety and the highly sensitive person (HSP), communication, self-esteem, and the LGBTQ community.

 Want to turn your sensitivity into strength as an HSP?
 Become an empowered highly sensitive person and transform your life.
 The Empowered Highly Sensitive Person.
 Get your copy now

 Do you struggle with high stress, overwhelming emotions or anxiety?
 Learn step by step tools and tips that work specifically for the HSP brain, Brain Training for the Highly Sensitive Person.
 Get your copy now